History

 At The Rosary Catholic Primary School, we believe that history provides us with context; it provides us with a rich sense of who we are and enables us to see that the place that humanity has come from is just as important as where it hopes to go.

-History is a knowledge rich subject.
-Our aim is for our pupils to get better at history by demonstrating a secure and substantive knowledge (emphasised facts and events) of a variety of time periods, events and figures; by developing disciplinary skills (how historians find out about the past and form their arguments); and by using transferable knowledge (using previous knowledge to make links and to gain a better understanding of new learning).
-Our curriculum is bespoke and ambitious.
-As not all class teachers are history specialists, we have designed a clearly sequenced curriculum that is rich in knowledge and that asks questions of our pupils as they study each topic.
-This encourages deeper thought and reflection.
-In our programme, these questions are denoted by the term Rosary Historian.
-Teachers can however include their own ‘take’ on a topic and adapt the delivery to a way that suits their own class.
+History is a knowledge-rich subject.
+Our aim is for our children to get better at history by demonstrating substantive knowledge (emphasised facts and events) of time periods, events and figures; by developing disciplinary skills (how historians find out about the past and form their arguments); and by using transferable knowledge (using previous knowledge to make links and to gain a better understanding of new learning).

-Our aim is for our pupils to know more and to remember more in history.
+Our aim is for our children to know more and to remember more in history.
 We aim for them to know more by making the core knowledge for each topic explicit.
-We aim for them to remember more through pop quizzes, the use of knowledge organisers and regular revision of key dates and facts.

-- to be curious about and enjoy discovering the individuals, events and civilizations of the past, understanding how people lived and adapted to their world through circumstance and innovation.
-We want them to understand both the wonder of human achievement and the impact of human error.
+to be curious about and enjoy discovering the individuals, events and civilizations of the past, understanding how people lived.
+We want them to understand both the wonder of human achievement and the impact of human error

-- to understand that evidence sources helps us to draw the past together but that evidence can be biased or unreliable
+to understand that evidence sources helps us to understand the past and learn from it

 Implementation

-A Bespoke Curriculum: We follow the National Curriculum but have adapted it to been written with the pupils of The Rosary Catholic Primary School at its centre.
-Topics have been developed that not only fulfil the requirement to study national (British) and world history but that also fulfil the requirement to provide pupils with an understanding of their immediate locality and its place in history.
-The history of the wider locality is also studied through well-chosen topics i.e. The Tudors (Year 5 - due to the school’s location close to Hampton Court Palace), and The Great Fire of London (Year 2).
+Topics have been developed that fulfil the requirement to study national (British) and world history and that fulfil the requirement to provide pupils with an understanding of their locality and its place in history: The Windrush Generation (Year 4); The Tudors (Year 5 - due to the school’s location close to Hampton Court Palace), and The Great Fire of London (Year 2).

-Every year group studies an aspect of British history and history in a wider global context i.e. world history.
-We also ensure that more recent aspects of British and world history are covered i.e. the Suffragette Movement (The History of Democracy in Year 5); and the Second World War, Moon Landings and Civil Rights Movement in 1960s America (Events That Have Changed Our World - Year 6).
+Every year group studies an aspect of British history and world history.
+We ensure that more recent aspects of British and world history are covered i.e. the Suffragette Movement (The History of Democracy in Year 5); and the Second World War, the Moon Landings and Civil Rights Movement in 1960s America (Events That Have Changed Our World - Year 6).

-Learn, Recall, Remember: we have designed our own Learn, Recall and Remember prompts.
-These fact sheets contain key historical information.
-These are revisited regularly throughout a topic through frequent quick fire questioning and informal quizzes.
-We aim for our pupils to know more and remember more about their world and the journey of humanity.
+We have designed our own Learn, Recall and Remember fact sheets which contain key historical information.
+These are revisited throughout a topic to enable our children to know more and remember more.

-To cement the vibrancy of our curriculum offer, we ensure that our pupils have the opportunity to visit museums and buildings of historical significance.
-We therefore use our locality to London and its museums to our advantage.
-Pupils also participate in Expereince Days – these can either embed previous learning or be used as the ‘springboard’ into a new topic.
-We welcome speakers and workshops to assist in exposing pupils to a wider understanding of their world and its past.
+We enrich our curriculum offer.
+We ensure that our children have the opportunity to visit museums and buildings of historical significance.
+We use London and its museums to our advantage.
+Our children also participate in Experience Days – these can either embed previous learning or be used as the ‘springboard’ into a new topic.

 An important part of our history curriculum is the development of historical vocabulary.
-We aim to ensure that our pupils develop a rich vocabulary that enables them to articulately recall events, time period features, as well as to express opinion and to analyse sources.
+We aim to ensure that our children develop a rich vocabulary that enables them to articulately recall events, time period features, as well as to express opinion.

 Impact